mikedavis77/chorus-chrome-extension/README.md

 This is currently a dev only version of this extension, so it will need to be manually added to your extensions list.

 - Download the zip file of the [latest release](https://github.com/mikedavis77/chorus-chrome-extension/releases) to your local machine
+  - Or checkout the latest release to your local machine using git
 - Unzip the file to a directory
 - Navigate to your Chrome extensions - `chrome://extensions`
 - Enable 'Developer mode' (toggle top right hand corner)